ecomol/RSE/README.md

 ?f.to.X

 For a quick reference, readers are recommended to download and read the RSE-vignette.pdf to learn how to use the package quickly.
-Further, readers are also encouraged to download and read the R mannual for specific introductions about the functions and the examples demonstrated.
+Further, readers are also encouraged to download and read the R-mannual.pdf for specific introductions about the functions and the examples demonstrated.